 We have had a lot of kid vehicles in this house.
 I imagine that’s pretty normal when you have growing small people.
-I had no idea the decision tree I’d need when I started looking for rides for my two smalls.
+I had no idea the decision tree I’d need when I started looking for rides for my twin smalls.
 Ride-on cars, scooters, big wheels – those are all well and good.
 But in the mom groups that I’m part of, there seem to be frequent discussions about balance bikes vs. traditional bikes with training wheels.

 If you are debating which way to go – the adorable trike, the tiniest, cutest little bike with training wheels vs. a balance bike – I can tell you that balance bikes get the near-unanimous vote these days.

-So, let me tell ya the Brooke and the Boys Bike story.
+So, let me tell ya the Brooke and the Boys bike story.